apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 to read or write data on S3.
 That is: comment out the `fs.s3a` secrets and rely on the environment variables.

-S3 Frankfurt is a special case.
-It uses the V4 authentication API.

 ### Authentication failures running on Java 8u60+

 A change in the Java 8 JVM broke some of the `toString()` string generation